-Britain’s blue-chip index is unusually skewed towards commodities.
-Oil and gas groups and miners collectively make up just over a fifth of the index.
-That helps explain why it has trailed its major counterparts in recent years.
+By the standards of other developed world stockmarkets, the FTSE 100 is unusually skewed towards the resources sector: oil and gas groups and miners collectively make up just over a fifth of the index.
+This helps to explain why it has trailed the performance of many of its major counterparts in recent years.